Virtual Reality for Rehabilitation: Tech Overview

 - Cloud services (based on the volume of cloud resources demanded).

-ScienceSoft relies on 15-year experience in healthcare software development to build high-performing VR solutions aimed at enhancing therapy of different health conditions.
+ScienceSoft relies on 16-year experience in healthcare software development and ISO 13485-certified medical software development capabilities to build high-performing VR solutions aimed at enhancing therapy of different health conditions.

 VR for rehabilitation: consulting